Chimwemwe1450/HouseApp-Front-end/README.md

 Status:

 The app functions correctly in the browser but encounters CORS-related problems on Android devices cause its using a local back end .

+Commmon work around is  i created it with mockAPI cause My SQL is  causing corse issue  I created a branch for APK  Mock API so you will be able to use it